adisor86/poc/Readme.md

 * Selenium 4.1.2 - for UI scenarios
 * Rest Assured 4.5.1 - for API scenarios
 * JUnit 5.8.2 - the actual testing framework
+* Lombok plugin installed in your IDEA (though this is not mandatory, all the tests will get executed successfully even without it; not having this plugin installed it will cause a compile error in ApiTests.java due to the fact that `builder()` method will not be recognized)

 Also, for performance test there are presented two options:
  * option 1 - implementation in [JMeter](https://jmeter.apache.org/)